- Telephone: 01273 523151 or 01273 696955 Extension 3151

 - Consultant: Ms Jennifer Parry

-- Head of Department: Mr James Grant (Consultant in Orthodontics)
+- Head of Department: Ms Carmel Slipper (Consultant in Orthodontics)

 - Lead Dental Nurse: Teresa Reed